Skip to content Skip to search Skip to department menu

 No grade (NG) is used for non-credit Continuing Education and Workforce Development courses.

-Pending (Y) is used to indicate a grade that has not been posted by an instructor.
+CIP is used to indicate a course is in progress or to indicate that a grade has not been posted by an instructor.

 Withdraw (W) is assigned when a student officially withdraws from a class during the withdrawal period.